jonathanSimonney/ormProject/Readme.md

 As for the public.yml, it contains options for the orm itself, but to be honest, in V1 it won't serve at all, since all the options will have only one value allowed.

 Though, this will allow further improvement to be easier to develop.
-The only value currently allowed are the ones currently put in this file.
+The only value currently allowed are the ones currently put in this file
+(except for the entity_folder_path).

 In the future, you shall be able to choose with this file :
 > - which language you want your orm to use for queries (currently only mySQL is supported)
 > - whether you want your orm to add automatically the entities and / or attributes for which you haven't specified a relation for the database (currently only the strict mode is supported)
-> - how you want yur data to be mapped (by annotation, in a yaml file etc.)
+> - how you want your data to be mapped (by annotation, in a yaml file etc.)
  Currently only the annotation format is supported.
+> - whether the entities should generate the database or the opposite.
+(Currently, only the option where the entities generate the database is supported)
+> - the entity folder path.
 #use

 The orm itself is in the Library folder. the entity folder contains some very basics entities to make example for the orm.